kookmin-sw/capstone-2022-24/docs/index.md

 🔍 'Gathering' OTT Videos - Video Integration Inquiry
 "Ongot" provides list of videos by each OTT and integrated video search function.

-📑 'Gathering' Information about My Viewing Experience "Ongot" provides a function of managing the viewing record of videos, such as Inqury / MyList / StarRating / WatchingMark, etc by videos.
+📑 'Gathering' Information about My Viewing Experience - Management of Viewing Records
+"Ongot" provides a function of managing the viewing record of videos, such as Inqury / MyList / StarRating / WatchingMark, etc by videos.

 💸 'Gathering" OTT - OTT Joint Subscription